-Beans are among the main sources of lectins.
+Beans are among the main foods with lectins.
 Soy, kidney, navy, pinto, lima, fava, wax, castor, jack, string and field beans all contain lectins.
 Sweet peas, green peas, cow peas and horse grams are other sources of these proteins, as are lentil, mung bean or soybean sprouts.
 Fully cook your beans before eating them.
 Cooking and digestion destroy some, but not all, lectins.
 For example, the lectins in navy beans aren't fully destroyed during digestion.

 Grains and Cereals